lewis-kori/gridsome-portfolio/content/blog/new-site-with-gridsome.md

 So my site was working fine and I absolutely loved it.
 With time however and as I became more experienced in the backend, that curiosity bug that most developers come shipped with 😅 began nudging at me.
 Since I'd been learning vue.js and came to love it, I thought this would be a great opportunity to flex my frontend muscles a bit.
 Besides, what better way to learn than doing?

 Other than these reasons, It's important as a developer to keep up to date with the ever-changing tech field.
-My old site missed two important features that I really wanted.
-Continuos deployment and better code highlighting in markdown.
+My old site missed two important features that I really wanted. continuous deployment and better code highlighting in markdown.

 I saw netlify as an easy solution to the continuous deployment challenge.
 For context, here's a snapshot of my previous syntax highlighting,